TinyTapeout/tinytapeout_www/content/_index.en.md

 > Just made a 4-bit barrel shifter by using this http://tinytapeout.com toolkit.
 It's quick and fun to use.
 The GDS even generated within minutes.
 Everyone should try this.

-> Testimonial** Thank you for doing it - I always wanted to join these OpenMPW shuttles, but never felt ready for it.
+> Thank you for doing it - I always wanted to join these OpenMPW shuttles, but never felt ready for it.
 TinyTapeout provided a way for me to get in, while only spending 2 evening of effort on my end.
 That's amazing!

+> Just yesterday, I was dreaming of a tapeout cooperative, and it turns out to exist.
+Thanks to you all!!
+Looking forward to TT05!

 See what [people are saying about TinyTapeout](https://twitter.com/search?q=tinytapeout)!